Slow WordPress Sites? This Is Why You Should NOT Speed Them Up

 If yes, that's great.
 We did our best so you can grasp the topic easily!

-Some themes are full of heavy images and other functions that may seem attractive, but they slow down the performance, especially if they were not optimized during the programming stage.
+Some themes are full of heavy images and other functions that may seem attractive, but they slow down the performance, especially if they are not optimized during the programming stage.

 It’s better to choose a lightweight WordPress theme with only the necessary functions, which of course means you can’t go too creative with your features, and you limit the possibilities of providing the best user experience.